 With the diverse campus at Wazzu, you will have plenty of opportunities to interact with students from all backgrounds.
 Washington State University offers graduate degree programs for students who wish to carry on after earning a bachelor's degree.
 For additional information, check out the college scorecard.

 Every student pursuing a degree in Food Science Technology has to take a look at University of Georgia.
 The location in a main city is tremendous for young people seeking ample options for networking, excitement, and life.

 University of Maine is one of the finest schools in the country for Food Science Technology.
-This school is located in the suburban region of Orono, Maine, is satisfactory for learners who favor a less busy, suburban area.
+The destination of Orono, Maine, is satisfactory for learners who favor a less busy, suburban area.

 Many UMaine first-year students receive scholarships.
 UMaine has earned a top ranking for quality of education delivered to veterans and active-duty military.
 Find all of University of Maine's rankings to learn more.